-- We assessed the accounting policy for income recognition and determined that it was in compliance with FRS 102. - We reviewed and tested journal entries, in particular any journal entries posted with unusual account combinations. - We tested that income had been recognised in accordance with the accounting policy. - We performed testing over the existence and occurrence of loan interest income, by agreeing interest rates and maturities to supporting documentation, including loan agreements, and to cash received. - We evaluated the Directors' assessment of the recoverability of accrued interest as part of our testing of the valuation of loans at amortised cost less impairment, as explained above. - We recalculated loan interest income recognised using the effective interest method. - We performed recalculations of the amortisation of transaction fees based on the terms agreed per the loan agreements at inception. - We reconciled the total income tested per interest schedule back to the ledger to ensure completeness.
+- We assessed the accounting policy for income recognition and determined that it was in compliance with FRS 102. - We reviewed and tested journal entries, in particular any journal entries posted with unusual account combinations. - We tested that income had been recognised in accordance with the accounting policy. - We recalculated the loan interest income.
+We performed testing over the existence and occurrence of loan interest income, by agreeing interest rates and maturities to supporting documentation, including loan agreements, and to cash received. - We evaluated the Directors' assessment of the recoverability of accrued interest as part of our testing of the valuation of loans at amortised cost less impairment, as explained above. - We performed a recalculation of the amortisation of transaction fees based on the terms agreed per the loan agreements at inception. - We reconciled the total income tested per interest schedule back to the ledger to ensure completeness.
 We also tied the ledger to the accounting records and the financial statements. - We performed cut-off testing procedures to confirm that revenue is recorded in the appropriate period.